-For example, in the market sector, households are able to buy or rent any size or type of property subject to what they can afford.
-The size of housing which households occupy relates more to their wealth and age rather than the number of people which they contain.
-Whilst 1 and 2 bed dwellings are almost exclusively lived in by small households, significant numbers of larger properties accommodate just one or two person households205 which indicates significant levels of 'under-occupancy' 206.
+227 2008 SHMA, para.
+4.9 and Housing Requirements Study2011 Executive Summary, necessarily translate directly into the types and sizes of property to be provided.
+In the market sector, for example, households are able to buy or rent any size or type of property subject to what they can afford.
+Therefore the size of housing which households occupy relates more to their wealth and age rather than the number of people which they contain.
+Whilst 1 and 2 bed dwellings are almost exclusively lived in by small households, significant numbers of larger properties accommodate just one or two person households which indicates significant levels of 'under-occupancy' 231.